KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 # New Marketing Strategy
 The new marketing strategy would incorporate both traditional and modern methods in order to fit with changing lifestyles, and reach the most people possible, perhaps even beyond city boundaries.
 The strategy would also be as cost effective as possible.

+## "How might we"

+Members of the Nurture, Outreach, Witness (NOW) Committee would begin to collaborate on a new church marketing plan.

 ## Reverse Engineering for Success
 * What does a successful Pretty Prairie United Methodist Church look like?
 * Whom should the church reach?